Enigmatic-Smile/docs/transactions.md

 Fidel API currently supports three types of transactions: [authorization transactions](#authorization), [clearing transactions](#clearing) and [refund transactions](#refund).

 ## Authorization
-Authorization transactions are processed when a purchase is made on a linked card at an auth-enabled location (either in-store or online).
-For example, when a customer makes a purchase at an auth-enabled location with their linked card, the `transaction.auth` webhook will be triggered and the transaction object will be sent to your specified URL in real time.
+Authorization transactions are processed when a purchase is made on a linked card at a location (either in-store or online).
+For example, when a customer makes a purchase at a location with their linked card, the `transaction.auth` webhook will be triggered and the transaction object will be sent to your specified URL in real time.

 ## Clearing
 Clearing transactions - also known as settled transactions - are processed when a payment transaction settles.
 This usually happens 48 to 72 hours after a payment is made.
 Clearing transactions trigger the `transaction.clearing` webhook event.